Crow: The Outcast

 ~ ~ ~

-He rubbed sap off his fingers as he looked around at the construction of a new barn Jonah was building.
+He rubbed sap off his fingers, looking around at the construction of a new barn Jonah was building.
 It was little more than a foundation at the moment.
-They expected secret agents to set up an operation there.
+They expected some peculiar secret agents to set up an operation there.
 Presumably to maintain relations with the aliens.
 But surely to spy on them.
 Steven shook his head, wondering just how much more bizarre things can get.
 Aliens were already living in his home.
 They were growing structures around the perimeter of their pasture even.
 Now secret agents were also coming to roost.

 Frowning, he looked back in the house through the bay window at the others who were cleaning up after dinner.
 It almost seemed normal.
 Except Migalo was helping Sally at the sink.
 For a massive, terrifying wolfman who maintained a gruff countenance, the Camdyn had a gentle heart.
 The dichotomy was a bit jarring.